 But here's what the industry won't tell you: most implementations fail or underperform, and nobody talks about it because everyone has reasons to pretend otherwise.
 Vendors need success stories.
 Executives need to justify their purchases.
 Consultants need to sell more implementations.
 The entire ecosystem has incentives to hide the failure rate.

 I don't know what the actual success rate is.
 I couldn't find reliable data because nobody's measuring it honestly.
-But based on 52 conversations, my guess is that fewer than half of AI recruitment implementations deliver the value that was promised.
+But based on industry research and user reviews, my estimate is that fewer than half of AI recruitment implementations deliver the value that was promised.
 Some fail outright.
 More limp along, producing enough value to avoid being shut down but not enough to justify what they cost.

 The companies that get this right approach AI recruitment as a capability to build, not a product to buy.
 They invest in change management as much as technology.
 They start narrow and expand deliberately.
 They track adoption, not just deployment.
 They ask frontline users how it's going, not just what the dashboards say.